Our Blog

 Devices are always at risk of theft and misplacement, whether it is personal or corporate-owned.
 And the risk goes up when you carry around your device in and out of the office.
 Lost and stolen devices are one of the primary causes of data breaches.
 And your data will be easily accessible through an unlocked laptop or an unencrypted external hard drive.

-If a company has a BYOD policy, they have little to no control over their employee’s devices.
+If a company has a BYOD policy, they have little to no device control over their employee’s devices.
 They have no say in who can use it, which leaves the device highly at risk of phishing and malware.
-They also have no control over confidential information that gets leaked through various means.
+They also have no device control over confidential information that gets leaked through various means.

 That’s why companies implement various protection methods and policies to keep their data safe, which, according to Time Doctor, typically includes mobility, device, and application management.